 So here I attempted to link one part of the Bible to another to show a problem with the Scriptures.
 That’s what credible scholarship does.
 And yet….

 Note the typical Dale’s Husband’s modus operandi: make a vague assertion and move on as if the case is closes.
 It is asserted that they fail but not told how or why.
 In fact, sciences such as astronomy, cosmology and cosmogony were premised upon beholding the heavens, discerning a created design and seeking to understand the created design.

 I did not make any vague assertions and I did give reasons for my conclusions.
-Ken Ammi is in straight denial about the facts.
+Ken Ammi is in straight denial about the facts and seems to think that people will simply believe him without question just because he professes Christianity.
 And while sciences may have been dominated by theists centuries ago, since the Renaissance they usually did not allow their religious biases to interfere with their search for truth, then or now.
 The ONLY actual premises for sciences throughout history has been the search for truth about the universe and everything in it, whether a God or gods made it or not.
 Religious dogmas only hinder that search.